bessex/climate-policy/README.md

-# climate-policy
+# climate-policy 🚧WIP🚧
-Understanding how media representation shapes political outcomes for climate policy. (🚧WIP🚧)
+Understanding how media representation shapes political outcomes for climate policy.

 Our research goal is to examine climate policy and its representation in the media and analyze whether this information can be used to predict political outcomes.
 This analysis will require a relatively large corpus of news articles from recent years on climate policy, which we hope to acquire using the [NewsCatcher News API](https://newscatcherapi.com/).
 Articles will subsequently be labeled according to the media bias of the source (manually assigned by the editors at AllSides.com).